-EAT CLEAN
+EAT CLEAN BY AVOIDING CHEMICALS

-Clean eating focuses on consuming food that is minimally processed and free from artificial additives, while prioritizing fresh, whole ingredients.
-One essential aspect of clean eating is being mindful of pesticide contamination in produce.
-By choosing fruits and vegetables with lower pesticide levels, we not only reduce our exposure to potentially harmful chemicals but also support healthier soil and ecosystems.
+"Clean eating" focuses on consuming food that is minimally processed and free from artificial additives, while prioritizing fresh, whole ingredients.
+One essential aspect of clean eating is being mindful of pesticide contamination in produce, as this directly impacts our health, the farmers & farmers health, and the health of the soil.
+In case of animal products, think about what the animal was fed and how it was raised.
+By being mindful of how our food is grown, we can help reduce our exposure to potentially harmful chemicals, and in some cases, directly support soil and ecosystems regeneration at large.